other Voigtlander cameras in my collection:

 Most of my data on original selling prices comes from a very small collection of old photography magazines, which are mainly editions of Amateur Photographer.

 Viewfinder: Simple reverse telescope - shows image at about two thirds of natural size.
-No bright line or parallax.
+No frame lines or parallax markings.

 Focus: Manual, Imperial distance scale with zone focusing symbols.